top of page

 These members lead us in maintaining our unity and common welfare (Tradition 1), following our group conscience decisions as an expression of our Higher Power's will for us (Tradition 2), and protecting our singleness of purpose (Tradition 3).
 We practice all of our 36 principles, 24 tools, and 12 promises to the best of our ability, and we have found these first three Traditions especially imperative to the well-being of the conference and its participants.

 The steering committee makes the decisions for our events and services, unless there is a change made during a conference cycle that is a change from what we had told participants when they registered.
-(We have taken two decisions to the participant group over the past three years.)
+(We have taken two decisions to the participant group over the past four years.)
 In practice of Tradition 9, most of our decisions are initiated by participant responses to our surveys.
 We are responsible to those we serve, and those we serve are those recovering debtors who complete what they start.

 The trusted servants on our steering committee have no titles; they're just members among members.
 But they do hold responsibility for a number of different tasks for our conferences and steering committee, and all serve as leaders in our virtual BDA community.